 Economic turbulence driven by COVID-19 leads to aggressive interest rate cuts

-The financial impact of the coronavirus (COVID-19) is starting to trickle down to credit cards after the Federal Reserve lowered its benchmark interest rate twice in less than three weeks.
+The financial impact of the coronavirus (COVID-19) is trickling down to credit cards after the Federal Reserve lowered its benchmark interest rate twice in less than three weeks.

-The Fed’s rate indirectly drives the APR of most credit cards, which means card APRs are starting to go down, and more will soon follow suit.
+The Fed’s rate indirectly drives the APR of most credit cards, which means card APRs have gone down, and more will soon follow suit.
 Here’s more about what has happened, and what it means for the credit cards in your wallet—and any card debt you’re carrying right now.